 The group attracted the attention of Hollywood investors before the original lineup famously disbanded in 2005.
 Triest explained in a 2011 interview, "I started writing Omega in 2003, as soon as Fight the Devil hit, actually.
 I had half the album done very quickly.
 The original lineup was supposed to record it together.
 The problem was that I had half an album in a hardcore metal style that really didn't suit Steve's voice.
 He is a world class singer, right up there with guys like James LaBrie and Geoff Tate, and this material was just wrong for him.
 We both knew it.
 We kept trying to change the songs to make them work, but they just didn't.
 At the time, he was also involved with an Italian progressive metal band called Ashent.
 They were perfect for his voice...
 It was clear what needed to happen.
 He went on to record 2 incredible CDs with them.
 I highly recommend you check them out.
 And I was happy he had found such a perfect vehicle for his voice because I regretted that the material I had wasn't working for us."
 Bassist Jonah Lewis went on to play with Christian heavyweights X-Sinner, while drummer Matt Rutherford returned to his old band Swig.
 Guitarist Garland Triest went into seclusion for 2 years, finishing the CD by himself and eventually releasing Omega in October of 2009.
 In December of 2010, the original lineup announced a reunion, and Triest put sessions for the followup to Omega on hold, writing a new song under the working title ARRU (an inside joke.
-While many wondered if it was some mystical word from a forgotton language, it simply designated AngelRage ReUnion); but the reunion failed to materialize, and Triest returned to work on Unicode, a loose concept album set in the future as well as a multimedia project including a graphic novel titled Genesis.
+While many wondered if it was some mystical word from a forgotton language, it simply designated AngelRage ReUnion); but the reunion failed to materialize, and Triest returned to work on Heresy, a loose concept album set in the future, with the tracks being released one at a time along with behind the scenes video and commentary, as well as a multimedia project including a graphic novel titled Genesis.
 The new material sees Angelrage going in a much darker, heavier direction, more than living up to the tagline, "The soundtrack of the Apocalypse."

 Angelrage continues to captivate the imaginations of people all over the world, and the musical evolution of this legendary band was perhaps best described by LA's Rock City News: "Is LA ready for this? ...music at once so brutal and beatiful it takes your breath away...they are totally unique, playing Christian and secular crowds with ease, leaving us to wonder about who they really are and what they really stand for."
 4